 Janata curfew: Streets empty, shops shut in Tripura

+"Me and my mother have joined million others to express our gratitude to all those who are working 24/7 so that our nation becomes free from COVID-19," Deb tweeted.
+The Northeast Frontier Railway has cancelled all mail and express trains to and from Tripura.

-The state has not reported any Covid-19 cases so far.
-As a precautionary measure, the BJP government in the state has ordered the closure of a host of public places, including restaurants, bars, nightclubs, amusement parks, massage parlors, museums, and zoos, till March 31.
+The state has not reported any Covid-19 case so far.
+As a precautionary measure, the BJP government in the state has ordered the closure of a host of public places, including restaurants, bars, nightclubs, amusement parks, massage parlours, museums and zoos, till March 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)